 Day 1: Sunday 17th February 2019

-I walked this section with my family and the rest of the way to John O’Groats on my own.
-I managed to climbed Snowdon, Scafell Pike and Ben Nevis, walking about 1200 miles in 2 months.
+I walked this section from Land’s End to Perranporth with my family (my wife and three of my children).
+The rest of the way to John O’Groats I was on my own.
+I managed to climbed Snowdon, Scafell Pike and Ben Nevis on my way to John O’Groats, walking about 1,200 miles in 2 months.

 We arrived at Perranporth just before midday on Sunday 17th February, and arranged a taxi to take us to Land’s End (the wonderful Doreen from Dor to Dor taxis – highly recommended!)
 We left the car at the clifftop Droskyn Point car park, where parking charges don’t apply until April.
 Bonus.

 After a very entertaining drive down, with Doreen even detouring a little to show the children St Michael’s Mount, we arrived safely at Land’s End.
 We grabbed the obligatory (free) signpost photograph and after eating the remains of our car picnic from the drive down, headed off.

 The first part of the trail was easy walking along the cliff tops towards Sennen Cove.
 The path is well-walked here, as you can imagine, so it’s very straightforward.
 We all really appreciated the bracing sea air after such a long car journey – we had been driving since 5am.

 The stroll down into Sennen Cove is lovely, with far-reaching views and crashing waves.
 We stopped for a look at the lifeboat, then treated ourselves to chips as we knew this was the last opportunity to buy food on the trail until St Ives.
 This is probably the slowest start to a walk we’ve ever had – stopping after only a couple of miles – but we loved sitting outside in the sunshine and watching the waves break over the harbour wall.